-The new Equifax Response packages have been developed from our full suite of differentiated data and solutions (including credit, alternative data, employment & income, and wealth information) to address the evolving needs of businesses in the wake of COVID-19.
+Our Equifax Response packages have been developed from our full suite of differentiated data and solutions (including credit, alternative data, employment & income, and wealth information) to address the evolving needs of businesses in the wake of COVID-19.
 Newly-launched in August, Equifax Response Recovery was built from the ground up to enable financial institutions to responsibly offer consumers and small businesses access to credit.
 This solution offers the ability to:

 Tune in to our weekly Market Pulse webinar series to gain the latest updates on the economy, credit trends and additional timely insights on the economy.

 How will the latest political news and vaccine rollout impact holiday spending?
 It was a busy news week with talk […]

 This is a recap of the December 10 webinar, Market Pulse: Consumer Spending Trends and Expectations.
 We’re sharing key insights […]